inclusionAI/SWE-CARE/scripts/README.md

 - `--dataset-name-or-path`: Path to the input SWE-CARE dataset file or Hugging Face dataset name (default: inclusionAI/SWE-CARE)
 - `--model-args`: Comma-separated model arguments (e.g., 'temperature=0.7,top_p=0.9')
+- `--evaluator-model`: Model name to use for LLM evaluation (default: o3)
 - `--file-source`: Source strategy for files (none, oracle, bm25, all)
 - `--k`: Maximum number of files to use (required for bm25/all)
 - `--retrieval-output-dir`: Output directory for retrieval operations (required for bm25/all)